TangiresH/SelfAssessment/Skills/Programming.md

   - Covariance
   - Contravariance
 - Functions
-  - Signature
+  - Signature 🎓 known
-  - Argument
+  - Argument 🎓 known
-  - Parameter
+  - Parameter 🎓 known
-  - Pure function
+  - Pure function 🖐️ used
-  - Lambda expression
+  - Lambda expression 🖐️ used
-  - Side effects
+  - Side effects 🖐️ used
   - Closure
   - Partial application
   - Currying
   - Higher order
-  - Recursion
+  - Recursion 🖐️ used
   - Tail call optimisation
-  - Callback
+  - Callback 🖐️ used
-  - Listener
+  - Listener 🖐️ used
-  - Composition
+  - Composition 🖐️ used
-  - Pipe
+  - Pipe  🖐️ used
   - Memoize
-  - Wrapper
+  - Wrapper 👂 heard
   - Functor
   - Monad
   - Monoid
-  - Generator
+  - Generator 👂 heard
   - Coroutine
 - Data structures
-  - Array
+  - Array 🖐️ used
-  - Structure
+  - Structure 👂 heard
-  - Record
+  - Record 👂 heard
   - Enum
   - Instance
-  - Object
+  - Object 🖐️ used
-  - Collection
+  - Collection 🖐️ used
-  - Set
+  - Set 🖐️ used
-  - Hash table
+  - Hash table 🎓 known
-  - Linked list
+  - Linked list 🎓 known
-  - Doubly list
+  - Doubly list 🎓 known
-  - Unrolled list
+  - Unrolled list 👂 heard
-  - Circular list
+  - Circular list 👂 heard
-  - Queue
+  - Queue 🖐️ used
-  - Stack
+  - Stack 🖐️ used
-  - Deque
+  - Deque 🖐️ used
   - Tree
   - Graph
-  - Iterator
+  - Iterator 🖐️ used
   - Mutable state
   - Immutable state
-  - Serialization
+  - Serialization 👂 heard
-  - String parsing
+  - String parsing 🖐️ used
-  - JSON
+  - JSON 🖐️ used
   - JSON5
   - YAML
 - Networking
-  - DNS
+  - DNS 🖐️ used
   - CDN
   - CORS
-  - IPv4
+  - IPv4 🖐️ used
-  - IPv6
+  - IPv6 🖐️ used
   - NAT
-  - URL
+  - URL 🖐️ used
-  - URN
+  - URN 👂 heard
-  - URI
+  - URI 👂 heard
 - Process and tools
-  - Compiler
+  - Compiler 🖐️ used
   - Just-in-time compilation
   - Ahead-of-time compilation
   - Transpiler
-  - Linter
+  - Linter 🖐️ used
-  - Polyfill
+  - Polyfill 🖐️ used
-  - Interpreter
+  - Interpreter 🖐️ used
-  - Linker
+  - Linker 🖐️ used
   - Dynamic linking
   - Static linking
-  - Runtime
+  - Runtime 🖐️ used
-  - Virtual machine
+  - Virtual machine 🖐️ used
   - Register-based VM
   - Stack-based VM
   - Containerization
-  - Debugger
+  - Debugger 🖐️ used
-  - Tracing
+  - Tracing 🖐️ used
-  - Garbage collection
+  - Garbage collection 🖐️ used
-  - Refactoring
+  - Refactoring 🖐️ used
-  - Code review
+  - Code review 🖐️ used
   - Exception
   - Unittesting
-  - git
+  - git 🖐️ used
-  - Github
+  - Github 🖐️ used
-  - Docker
+  - Docker 🖐️ used
   - Kubernetes
   - GCC
   - LLVM
 - Antipatterns
-  - Magic numbers
+  - Magic numbers 🎓 known
-  - Hard code
+  - Hard code 🎓 known
-  - Soft code
+  - Soft code 🎓 known
-  - Cryptic code
+  - Cryptic code 👂 heard
   - Improbability factor
   - Accidental complexity
   - Action at a distance
-  - Spaghetti
+  - Spaghetti 🎓 known
   - Silver bullet
   - Not invented here
-  - Dead code
+  - Dead code 🎓 known
-  - Unreachable code
+  - Unreachable code 🎓 known
-  - Duplicate code
+  - Duplicate code 🎓 known
-  - Premature optimization
+  - Premature optimization  🖐️ used
-  - Micro-optimization
+  - Micro-optimization 🖐️ used
-  - Nested loops
+  - Nested loops 🖐️ used
-  - Long method/function/procedure
+  - Long method/function/procedure 🖐️ used
-  - Long inheritance
+  - Long inheritance 👂 heard
-  - Large class/file
+  - Large class/file 👂 heard
   - Too many parameters
   - Pass-through parameters
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case 🖐️ used
-  - Temporary field
+  - Temporary field 🖐️ used
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments
   - Data clump